oldjun/PyMyORM/README.md

 ## <a href=#example>Example</a>

+### table

-The following examples make use of a simple table
+The following examples use a simple table

 ```sql
 create table `t_user` (